laws65/laws65/README.md

 ## Hi there 👋

-Hobbyist game developer from Australia. <br>
+- I am a hobbyist game developer from Australia 🇦🇺.<br>
-Currently working on [KAG clone with authoritative netcode] (https://github.com/laws65/kag-netcode)
+- Currently working on a [KAG clone with authoritative netcode](https://github.com/laws65/kag-netcode)
+- Reach out on discord for collab talk :) (laws65)
 <!--
 **laws65/laws65** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.